Al Dente Diva

 I lean towards using beef broth in this recipe.

-But you can use chicken or vegetable if you’d prefer for any specific reason
+However, you can use chicken or vegetable broth if you prefer, for any specific reason.

 French onion rice ingredients